etremel/signmeup/README.md

 SMU is built with Meteor, and uses MongoDB as a data store and Semantic UI for CSS.

+This repository is a fork of [the main SignMeUp repository](https://github.com/signmeup/signmeup) for the purpose of changing its configuration and settings to work smoothly at Cornell.

 ## Contributing

 Contributions are welcome from one and all.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get set up.
 For questions, please email signmeup-dev@lists.cs.brown.edu.